YellowBrainz/etherway/README.md

 # Disclaimer

 This is a development toolkit to quickly build Ethereum network in Docker.
-This is not meant to be a base for the production project.
+This is not meant to be a bases for the production project.
 All RPC interfaces are exposed.

 ## Contact